On the Sample Complexity of One Hidden Layer Networks with Equivariance, Locality and Weight Sharing: Abstract

 \section{Abstract}

 Weight sharing, equivariance, and local filters, as in convolutional neural networks, are believed to contribute to the sample efficiency of neural networks.
-However, it is not clear how each one of these design choices contribute to the generalization error.
-Through the lens of statistical learning theory, we aim to provide an insight into this question by characterizing the relative impact of each choice on the sample complexity.
+However, it is not clear how each one of these design choices contributes to the generalization error.
+Through the lens of statistical learning theory, we aim to provide insight into this question by characterizing the relative impact of each choice on the sample complexity.
 We obtain lower and upper sample complexity bounds for a class of single hidden layer networks.
-It is shown that the gain of equivariance is directly manifested in the bound, while getting a similar increase for weight sharing depends on the sharing mechanism.
-Among our results, we obtain a completely dimension-free bound for equivariant networks for a class of pooling operations.
-We show that the bound depends merely on the norm of filters, which is tighter than using the spectral norm of the respective matrix.
-We also characterize the trade-off in sample complexity between the parametrization of filters in spatial and frequency domains, particularly when spatial filters are localized as in vanilla convolutional neural networks.
+For a large class of activation functions, the bounds depend merely on the norm of filters and are dimension-independent.
+We also provide bounds for max-pooling and an extension to multi-layer networks, both with mild dimension dependence.
+We provide a few takeaways from the theoretical results.
+It can be shown that depending on the weight-sharing mechanism, the non-equivariant weight-sharing can yield a similar generalization bound as the equivariant one.
+We show that locality has generalization benefits, however the uncertainty principle implies a trade-off between locality and expressivity.
+We conduct extensive experiments and highlight some consistent trends for these models.